ARTICLE UPDATED: 6 April 2023

 Yet more fascinating wisdom from Peter.

 The exhibition at Fabrications is only the second time his jackets have been seen on public display so it’s well worth taking a trip to Broadway Market for yourself.
-This Thursday 10th October Peter will be in store giving a guided tour of his jackets and it will be a rare opportunity to hear his stories and more of his wisdom.
-He’s also running a workshop later in the month where he’ll be sharing his jacketing techniques – find out more on the Fabrications website.
+Peter also gave an in store guided tour of his jackets and it was a rare opportunity to hear his stories and more of his wisdom.
+He also ran a workshop later in the month where he shared his jacketing techniques.

 I’m definitely feeling the appreciation for denim jackets more now.

 I won’t be wearing a plain one anytime soon but if I had a chance to wear one of Peters….well I might get fully converted! : )